omoreno26/TalentReminder/README.md

 For Talent Reminder:

 > **World = any `instanceID` that is not included in the configured list.**

+Once the **World** reminder has been shown, moving between other zones that are also considered World **does not show the reminder again**.
+The addon remembers during the current session whether the player was already in World.

+The World reminder becomes available again after entering a configured instance.

 This classification is independent of the instance type assigned to the zone by World of Warcraft.